Career Development and Scholarships

 Header

 UMB recognizes and supports UMBrella’s scholarship initiatives as a reflection of its core values: Respect and Integrity; Well-Being and Sustainability; Equity and Justice; and Innovation and Discovery.
-UMBrella offers scholarship opportunities to help advance job growth and career and professional development for UMB women.
-Staff and faculty are encouraged to identify job/professional development opportunities that best support their goals.
+UMBrella offers scholarship opportunities to help advance job growth and career and professional development.
+All UMB staff and faculty are eligible to apply and encouraged to identify job/professional development opportunities that best support their goals and that are consistent with UMBrella's mission.

 Scholarship Criteria